duonlabs/apogee/README.md

 ### 🤖 Modeling Approaches

+Using a variant of the Byte Latent Transformer (BLT) architecture.

 Experimenting with Transformers, State-Space Models (SSMs), and hybrid backbones.

 Using minimal contextual information (pair name, timeframe) to guide predictions.